 Licensees should ensure that they only collect the information that is necessary to implement the multi-venue barring policy, this helps to lower the risk of privacy complaints being lodged.

 It is a matter for each licensee to determine their privacy obligations and each licensee must ensure they comply with State and Federal privacy laws.

 We strongly recommend that an accord or licensee seeks independent legal advice before implementing a barring system.

 NSW Privacy and Personal Information Protection Act 1998 (PPIPA): individual licensees are not bound by PPIPA and may collect, use and disclose personal information without breaching its terms.
 The NSW Police Force is also exempt from compliance with the PPIPA, except in relation to its administrative and educative functions.

 This means that a licensee who is a member of a local liquor accord that bars a person from the venue may share the name of the person and a photograph with other licensees who are part of that liquor accord, without breaching the PPIPA (note that however, Commonwealth law may apply).

-PPIPA does apply to public sector agencies such as the Secretary of the NSW Department of Industry and local councils, who are eligible to be part of an accord.
+PPIPA does apply to public sector agencies such as the Secretary of the NSW Department of Customer Service and local councils, who are eligible to be part of an accord.
 It is recommended licensees exclude these agencies from personal information about barred persons.

 Commonwealth Privacy Act 1988: Whilst NSW privacy laws are not generally applicable, some licensees may have obligations under the Commonwealth Privacy Act 1988.
 Under the Privacy Act, licensees with a turnover of more than $3 million are required to comply with the Australian Privacy Principles (APP) that restrict the collection and disclosure of personal information (Schedule 1 to the Act).